shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

     ![logs-parsed-full](logspipeline/assets/logs-parsed-full.png)

-    Notice that the **Event Attributes** list is now populated because the Grok Parser is successfully extracting attributes for the logs.
+    Notice that the **Event Attributes** list is now populated because the Grok Parser is successfully extracting attributes from the logs.

     Use the up and down arrow keys to look at more logs.
 You'll notice, with a exception of a rare few, the logs are now parsed.
 (The logs that are exceptions would be interesting to explore to understand why they are not parsed.)